Lucy Foley: The Paris Apartment (2022)

 The Paris Apartment was published on 22 February 2022.
 It is a mystery/thriller novel.
 The book was named one of the most anticipated books of the year by Goodreads and Good Housekeeping.

+Murder at the Grand Alpine Hotel (2026)

+Set for publication in September 2026, Murder at the Grand Alpine Hotel is a continuation of Agatha Christie's Miss Marple series of mystery novels.